Poisonite/MakeMKV-Auto-Rip/PROJECT-INFO.md

 ### Configurable Processing Modes

-Thanks to contributions of @ThreeHats and @Adam8234, we support both parallel and sequential processing for multiple disc operations:
+We support both parallel and sequential processing for multiple disc operations:
+(Thanks to the contributions of @ThreeHats and @Adam8234 for the original parallel processing logic)

 **Async Mode (Parallel - Default):**

 ```javascript
 const promises = discs.map((disc) => ripDisc(disc));
 await Promise.all(promises);
 ```

 **Sync Mode (Sequential):**

 ```javascript
 for (const disc of discs) {
   await ripDisc(disc);
 }
 ```

-- **Async mode** reduces total ripping time when multiple drives are available
+- **Async mode** reduces total ripping time when writing to solid state storage (like a SSD)
 - **Sync mode** is ideal for HDDs where concurrent write streams significantly impact performance

 ### Memory Management